SCOPE (logo)

 The SCOPE Navigator provides general advice and assistance navigating hospital and community resources and access to specialist care and other OHT services, for Primary Care Providers.
 The Navigator also acts as the access point for services offered through SCOPE.

-General Internal Medicine/Internist on-Call
+Primary Care Provider’s Consultation with General Internal Medicine/Internist on-Call

-The Internist on-call provides the primary care provider with an urgent consultation, assessment and management of their patient’s medical conditions.
+The Internist on-call provides the primary care provider with an urgent consultation, assessment and management of their patients’ medical conditions.

 Diagnostic Imaging